molly/blog/_posts/2021-09-18-monster-qa.md

 [^fn14]: This is likely a reference to [LegitScript's](https://en.wikipedia.org/wiki/LegitScript) 2017 [report](https://www.legitscript.com/blog/2017/03/us-registrar-epik-plays-dangerous-game/) about Epik's services to sites selling controlled substances without prescription.
 [^fn15]: The first mainstream news report about Anonymous, published in 2007, described the group as an "Internet hate machine". ([Anonymous (hacker group)](https://en.wikipedia.org/w/index.php?title=Anonymous_(hacker_group)&oldid=1045694224).
 Wikipedia, September 21, 2021.)
 [^fn16]: Kirtaner is referring to [a security incident in 2020](https://en.wikipedia.org/wiki/Parler#Security) when he was able to use his verified status on Parler to pretend to be another high profile individual. ([Parler](https://en.wikipedia.org/w/index.php?title=Parler&oldid=1045701754).
 Wikipedia, September 21, 2021.)
+[^fn17]: See the [Wikimedia Foundation's benefactors](https://wikimediafoundation.org/support/benefactors), and information on the relationship between [Google and Wikipedia](https://en.wikipedia.org/wiki/Google_and_Wikipedia).
+[^fn18]: "Technocratic control grid" refers to an aspect of the [Great Reset conspiracy theory](https://www.adl.org/blog/the-great-reset-conspiracy-flourishes-amid-continued-pandemic).